zacharyschroder/htmlandcsschallenge/README.md

 2. Create another div and give it the same styling.
 Make the circle appear 100px to the left of the page on its own line.

-3. Create another div and give it the same stlying.
+3. Create another div and give it the same styling.
 Using keyframes, animate the circle moving across the page.

 ## Submission